Special admissions schemes

 For 2015 and 2016 entry only, applicants with a PhD or a master’s degree by research from a recognised institution whose GAMSAT results have met the minimum GAMSAT requirements applicable at the time of application (currently a minimum score of 50 in each section of the GAMSAT) will continue to be deemed eligible for interview regardless of their undergraduate GPA.

-Note: The PhD or master's degree by research must have been conferred less than 10 years before 1 January of the year in which the applicant intends to commence the Medical Program (i.e. for entry in 2015, an applicant's PhD or master's degree by research must not be conferred earlier than 1 January 2005, or for entry in 2016, the applicant's PhD or master's degree by research must have been conferred earlier than 1 January 2006).
+Note: The PhD or master's degree by research must have been conferred less than 10 years before 1 January of the year in which the applicant intends to commence the Doctor of Medicine (i.e. for entry in 2015, an applicant's PhD or master's degree by research must not be conferred earlier than 1 January 2005, or for entry in 2016, the applicant's PhD or master's degree by research must have been conferred earlier than 1 January 2006).

-All prospective applicants are reminded that they must provide evidence that they have qualified for their PhD or master’s degree by research at the time of application for admission to the Medical Program if they wish to be offered an interview on the basis of their research degree qualification.
+All prospective applicants are reminded that they must provide evidence that they have qualified for their PhD or master’s degree by research at the time of application for admission to the Doctor of Medicine if they wish to be offered an interview on the basis of their research degree qualification.

 From 2016 (for entry in 2017), applicants with a PhD or a master's by research will no longer be deemed automatically eligible for interview.